Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 ## 9.4 Pattern Paint
 <a name="Pattern_Paint"></a>

 Pattern paint defines a rectangular pattern of colors based on the pixel values of an image.
 Images are described below in Section 10.
-Each pixel (x, y) of the pattern imagedefines a point of color at the pixel center (x + ½, y + ½).
+Each pixel (x, y) of the pattern imagedefines a point of color at the pixel center (x + Â½, y + Â½).

 Filtering may be used to construct an interpolated pattern value at the sample point,based on the pattern image pixel values.
 The pattern tiling mode is used to define valuesfor pixel centers in the pattern space that lie outside of the bounds of the pattern.